Hoyg/Java-CI-CD-with-Jenkins/README.md

 ## Introduction

-If you are in a job of developing or deploying application, you’ve probably heard of Jenkins, a Continuous Integration (CI) server for automating software builds and deployments.
+If you are in a job of developing or deploying the application, you’ve probably heard of Jenkins, a Continuous Integration (CI) server for automating software builds and deployments.
 Jenkins is extremely versatile and comes with lots of plugins that allow easy integration with many different platforms and source code management systems.

 ## Architecture and Workflow